Steam Incorporated: Excursions

 Steam Incorporated has operated or participated in excursions to almost all parts of the national railway network that has been open since the late 1970s.
 As one of the first organisations to operate a private carriage fleet, excursions have been run since 1978.
 During the early years of the society's existence, NZR would not permit heritage operators to use their own locomotives on the national network, thus limiting the society's locomotive activities to the area of The Engine Shed.
 Since 1985 however, this policy has been abandoned and Steam Incorporated have run the majority of their excursions using society-owned Steam and Diesel locomotives.
 Popular excursions have been through the central North Island, annual "Art Deco" expresses to Napier, to the centennial celebrations at Dunedin Railway Station in October 2006, and to the centennial celebrations at Feilding in October 2008.
-Some excursions are operated solely by Steam Incorporated crews with the society's own equipment (with the locomotive driver and fireman supplied by Kiwirail), while others have been in conjunction with other New Zealand preservation societies and their locomotives, such as the "double drivers" excursions featuring two K^{A} class locomotives.
+Some excursions are operated solely by Steam Incorporated crews with the society's own equipment (with the locomotive driver and fireman supplied by KiwiRail), while the others have been in conjunction with the other New Zealand preservation societies and their locomotives, such as the annual "Double Drivers" excursions featuring two K^{A} class locomotives.

-Some of the more notable involvements Steam Incorporated have had were in May 1993 when K^{A} 945 and Steam Inc carriages toured for 3 weeks around New Zealand on the "Crunchie Train", and in August 2008 when Steam Incorporated operated the Parliamentary Special NIMT Centennial train on behalf of ONTRACK, using primarily Steam Incorporated carriages and a mix of Steam Inc. and other mainline certified locomotives.
+Some of the more notable involvements Steam Incorporated have had were in May 1993 when K^{A} 945 and Steam Incorporated carriages toured for 3 weeks around New Zealand on the "Cadbury Crunchie Train Tour", and in August 2008 when Steam Incorporated operated the Parliamentary Special N.I.M.T.
+Centennial train on behalf of ONTRACK, using primarily Steam Incorporated carriages and a mix of Steam Incorporated and many other mainline certified locomotives.